AdvanceParty/circadia/readme.md

 ## About

-A basic app designed to serve as an endpoint for custom slash commands in Slack workspaces.
+Slack app designed to provide a central info/hub for staff presence and status.

 Serverless functions inside the /api directory are executed on the now.sh platform when called via https.
 Each function is intended to be used as a callable endpoint for slash commands configured in your Slack App.